 - 3.2.5.
-Step 2: If in the solution produced in the previous step (Step 1), one or more invoked Intervention Constraints are binding (or violating), progress to Step 3 in paragraph 3.2.6.
+Step 2: If in the solution produced in the previous step (Step 1), one or more invoked Intervention Constraints are binding (or violating)has Intervention Constraints invoked, progress to Step 3 in paragraph 3.2.6.
 Otherwise progress to Step 4 in paragraph 3.2.7. - 3.2.6.
-Step 3: Solve the optimisation problem created for the previous step, applying the Intervention Pricing Run process in Appendix D, then progress to Step 4 in paragraph 3.2.7. - 3.2.7.
+Step 3: Solve the optimisation problem created for the previous step, ignoring any Intervention Constraints applying the Intervention Pricing Run pProcess in Appendix D, then progress to Step 4 in paragraph 3.2.7. - 3.2.7.
 Step 4: If any of the Constraint Violation Quantities are greater than zero in the solution produced in the previous step, perform an Over-Constrained Dispatch Run, using the logic in Appendix C. - 3.2.8.
 Step 5: Produce results for the relevant Dispatch Interval, applying any relevant conditions from paragraph 3.2.9 or 3.2.10.